 The results are promising in respect of detecting the fertility time points, even though further studies are needed to confirm the findings.
 Furthermore, the Oura ring can improve the accuracy of tracking, because it gathers also other applicable body signal data ranging from resting heart rate to nocturnal respiration rate.

-In image 1, you can see an example of what fever looks like in your body temperature trends in the Oura app.
+In the image above, you can see an example of what fever looks like in the Oura app.
 If you notice a sudden rise in your body temperature trend, measuring your body temperature with a thermometer is a good idea.

 “It would be beneficial for female athletes and their coaches to take menstrual cycle phases into account when planning training and competition schedules.
 A recent study regarding female athletes, conducted at Umeå University in Sweden, suggests that optimal strength training benefits can be achieved by scheduling highest training loads to pre-ovulatory period, and by avoiding overload during the latter half of the menstrual cycle.”

-If you’re interested in tracking your nocturnal body temperature trends and other readiness metrics, and you don’t yet have the tools for it, have a look at the Oura ring in the Oura Shop.
-If you have an Oura ring, you can also dig deep into your nocturnal body temperature trends in the Oura Cloud Beta.
+If you’re interested in tracking your nocturnal body temperature trends and other readiness metrics, and you don’t yet have the tools for it, have a look at the new Oura ring in the Oura Shop.
+If you have an Oura ring, you can also dig deep into your nocturnal body temperature trends in the Oura Cloud.